TotoMarte99/Troubleshooting/README.md

+###ENGLISH
+# IT Troubleshooting & Documentation Lab

+This repository is a hands-on practice lab focused on Helpdesk / IT Support / Junior IT Analyst roles.

+The goal of this project is to simulate how technical incidents are diagnosed, documented, and resolved in a real IT support environment.

+This project is not about coding, but about critical thinking, analysis, and clear technical documentation.

+---

+## Project Objective
+- Practice diagnosing common IT incidents
+- Improve technical documentation skills
+- Simulate a Knowledge Base (KB)
+- Apply a structured approach to problem-solving

+## How does this lab work?

+Each file represents a real-world incident that could be reported to a Service Desk.

+Incidents are organized by category:
+- Network
+- System
+- Security

+All incidents follow the same structure to ensure consistency and clarity.

+---

+## Incident Estructure

+Each Incident includes:

+-Symptoms
+-Possible Causes
+-Diagnosis
+-Solution
+-Prevention

+This format is commonly used in IT support teams and helps with escalation and documentation.
+---

+##Professional Approach

+The focus is on:

+-Clarity over complexity
+-Real-world scenarios
+-Useful documentation
+-Preventive thinking

+##Autor

+Tomas Martelon

+###SPANISH

 # IT Troubleshooting & Documentación Lab

 Este repositorio es un laboratorio de práctica orientado a **Helpdesk / IT Support / Junior IT Analyst**.